dotnet/docs/docs/csharp/linq/get-started/write-linq-queries.md

 ## Handle exceptions in query expressions

 It's possible to call any method in the context of a query expression.
-However, we recommend that you avoid calling any method in a query expression that can create a side effect such as modifying the contents of the data source or throwing an exception.
+Don't call any method in a query expression that can create a side effect such as modifying the contents of the data source or throwing an exception.
 This example shows how to avoid raising exceptions when you call methods in a query expression without violating the general .NET guidelines on exception handling.
 Those guidelines state that it's acceptable to catch a specific exception when you understand why it's thrown in a given context.
 For more information, see [Best Practices for Exceptions](../../../standard/exceptions/best-practices-for-exceptions.md).

 The final example shows how to handle those cases when you must throw an exception during execution of a query.